Elkhorn Creek Lodge

 Rick Wagoner, RIP

-Posted in economics by mountainmusings on March 31, 2009
+Posted in economics by Eugene Podrazik on March 31, 2009

 In some respects, getting canned is exactly what Wagoner deserved.
 But, not for poor performance at GM.
 Rather, for his failure to speak “truth to power” last year.
 Truth to power, when it really counted.
 Not, the some childish stunt by some crackpot liberal to embarrass a conservative politician; knowing that, for such rudeness, a well deserved punch in the face will not be forthcoming because of a raucous fourth estate.